 My father was as supportive of my sister and I in school as our brothers, and he actually pioneered in his support for women teachers.
 I remember him working out a deal where two women with children split a job teaching English and French because they didn’t want to work full-time.
 One of those teachers became a major influence on my life.

-In the seventies, long after I left home, my father expressed skepticism about the feminist movement as he understood it, saying ,“Those women wanted to be men.”
+In the 70s, long after I left home, my father expressed skepticism about the feminist movement as he understood it, saying ,“Those women wanted to be men.”

 But I never heard him disparage the professional women he worked with as a member of the Idaho State Board of Education, he was always proud of my writing (and wanted me to be sure to use my maiden name so people would know I was his daughter), so I think I just brushed off any remarks he made about feminists in general.